cwolves/copper-interface/README.md

 1. Gather your JSON Log data (we're working on other formats)
 2. Send it to our API ('https://api.cwolves.com/api/v1/')

-For any questions, reach out to thatcher@cwolves.com.
+For any questions, feature requests, or suggestions reach out to thatcher@cwolves.com.
 I respond quickly!

 ## Copper API